Ghosts Next Door

 100 Ghost Stories Counting Down To Halloween!
 39 Nights Left!
 "Nobody coming"

-The small reception room at the Waikiki hotel was empty save for a few tables and the buffet.
-Pictures of families posing for photographs decorated two long tables just inside the door where an elderly Hawaiian woman sat.
-In front of her was an open guest book and a bunch of little square cards with table numbers on them.
-At the opposite end of the room sat a very old Hawaiian gentleman in a sports coat and polo shirt.
-His kahki slacks had all the creases in the right place and he wore a pair of loafers on his feet.
-His one shaky hand held his smart phone while the other slid the pictures on his screen left and then right.
-Marty Robbins played over the speakers as almost an after thought while the old man stared at pics of his old friends.
+The small reception room at the Waikiki Hotel was empty, except for a few tables and the buffet.
+Pictures of families posing for photographs decorated two long tables inside the door where an elderly Hawaiian woman sat.
+In front of her was an open guest book and a bunch of little square cards with table numbers.
+A very old Hawaiian gentleman in a sports coat and polo shirt sat at the opposite end of the room.
+His khaki slacks had all the creases in the right place, and he wore a pair of loafers on his feet.
+One shaky hand held his smartphone while the other slid the pictures on his screen left and right.
+Marty Robbins played over the speakers as an afterthought while the old man stared at pics of his old friends.
 Each pic was a reminder of how young and naive they were in their youth, even though they thought they had all the answers to life figured out.

 The elderly Hawaiian woman was now standing in front of her lone companion,